 A genetically modified organism, or GMO, is an organism that has had its DNA altered or modified in some way through genetic engineering.

 In most cases, GMOs have been altered with DNA from another organism, be it a bacterium, plant, virus or animal; these organisms are sometimes referred to as "transgenic" organisms.
-A genefrom a spider that helps the arachnid produce silk, for example, could be inserted into the DNA of an ordinary goat.
+Genetics from a spider that helps the arachnid produce silk, for example, could be inserted into the DNA of an ordinary goat.

-That may sound far-fetched, but that exact process was used to breed goats that produce silk proteins in their goat milk.
-The milk is then harvested and the silk protein is isolated to make a lightweight, ultra-strong silk with a wide range of industrial and medical uses.
+It sounds far-fetched, but that is the exact process used to breed goats that produce silk proteins in their goat milk, Science Nation reported.
+Their milk is then harvested, and the silk protein is then isolated to make a lightweight, ultrastrong silk material with a wide range of industrial and medical uses.

 Genetically modified food

-According to the National Library of Medicine (NLM), genetically engineered foods have had foreign genes (genes from other plants or animals) inserted into their genetic codes.
-The potential benefits are foods that are tastier, more nutritious and resistant to diseases and droughts.
+According to the National Library of Medicine (part of the National Center for Biotechnology Information, or NCBI), genetically engineered, or GM, foods are those that have had foreign genes from other plants or animals inserted into their genetic codes.
+This has resulted in foods that are consistently flavored, as well as resistant to disease and drought.

-The NLM also lists some potential risks, including that the genetic alterations can cause harm and that modified organisms could be inbred with natural organisms, leading to the possible extinction of the original organism.
+However, the NCBI also maintains a list of potential risks associated with GM foods, including genetic alterations that can cause environmental harm.
+Specifically, it's possible that modified organisms could be inbred with natural organisms, leading to the possible extinction of the original organism.
+For instance, the banana tree is propagated entirely through cloning methods.
+The bananas themselves are sterile.

-By far the biggest use of GMO technology has been in large-scale agricultural crops: At least 90 percent of the soy, cotton, canola, corn and sugar beets sold in the United States have been genetically engineered.
-The adoption of herbicide-resistant corn, which had been slower in previous years, has accelerated, reaching 89 percent of U.S. corn acreage in 2014 and in 2015, according to the U.S. Department of Agriculture.
+By far, the biggest use of GMO technology is in large-scale agricultural crops.
+At least 90% of the soy, cotton, canola, corn and sugar beets sold in the United States have been genetically engineered.
+The adoption of herbicide-resistant corn, which had been slower in previous years, has accelerated, reaching 89% of U.S. corn acreage in 2014 and 2015, according to the U.S. Department of Agriculture.

-One widely used method of incorporating insect resistance into plants is through the gene for toxin production found in the bacterium Bacillus thuringiensis (Bt), according to the World Health Organization.
+One of the biggest draws for widespread adoption of GMO crops is pest resistance.
+According to the World Health Organization, one of the most widely used methods for incorporating pest resistance into plants is through Bacillus thuringiensis (Bt) genetics, a bacterium that produces proteins that repel insects.
 GMO crops that are modified with the Bt gene have a proven resistance to insect pests, thus reducing the need for wide-scale spraying of synthetic pesticides.

-Vocal anti-GMO activists — who refer to GMO crops as "Frankenfoods" — argue that GMOs can cause environmental damage and health problems for consumers.
+Anti-GMO activists argue that GMOs can cause environmental damage and health problems for consumers.

 One such anti-GMO organization is the Center for Food Safety, which calls the genetic engineering of plants and animals potentially "one of the greatest and most intractable environmental challenges of the 21st century."